hieroPhant/Alexander/README.md

 Alexander distributes with Benoit as a submodule.
 Benoit is another C++ that can represent message-passing networks.
-If you cloned Alexander to install, you will need to go to the Benoit directory and perform a git pull to get a copy.
+If you cloned Alexander to install, you will need to either:
+* go to the Benoit directory and perform a "git pull" to get a copy
+* perform a "git submodule update --init" from Alexander's root directory

 Alexander and Benoit are header-only libraries, so using them is as simple as putting the proper #include statements at the beginning of a file.
 Note that you will have to add Alexander/src and Alexander/Benoit/src to your include path so the compiler can find them.